Photon-HDF5/photon-hdf5/docs/phdata.rst

 Inside **measurement_specs**, the sub-group **detectors_specs/**
-contains the mapping between the each pixel ID and the detection channels (i.e. spectral bands, polarizations or beam-splitted channels).
+contains the mapping between the each pixel ID and the detection channels (i.e. spectral bands, polarizations or beam-split channels).

 Note that a detector ID can be a single integer of a n-tuple of integers, to support the case of 2-D detector arrays.
 Therefore an array of detector